 It is a great idea to understand the Clearing process before results day and know where to get the information about your potential new university choices.
 Luckily, there are some great places to get you up to speed before you pick up the phone and find a spot.

 As for all students this is your first port of call.
-UCAS has a helpful two and a half minute video on how to go through Clearing.
+UCAS has a helpful three minute video on how to go through Clearing.

 It is also where you will get your Clearing number and where you will be able to search for courses with availabilities and the right numbers to ring.
 You can follow UCAS on twitter at @ucas_online.